-I believe that responsible stewardship of our natural resources is critical to living healthier, happier lives.
-Parks and greenspaces of all sizes are important for neighborhood cohesion and the health of our community.
-Maintaining the Urban Service Boundary is necessary to protect the surrounding landscape and to preserve what makes Lexington beautiful and unique.
-I will use my position on council to advocate for sustainable, green practices in our city, including improved recycling capacity and carbon neutrality.
+Responsible stewardship of our natural resources is critical to living happier, healthier lives.
+Parks and green spaces of all sizes are important for neighborhood cohesion and the character of our community.
+I believe that maintaining the Urban Service Boundary is the best way to protect the surrounding landscape and preserve Lexington's unique beauty.
+I will use my position on council to advocate for sustainable practices in our city, including improved recycling capacity and carbon neutrality.

 Performing, Visual & Literary Arts

-I am a practicing writer and I understand the power of the arts to bring communities together, increase vibrancy, and generate diversity of expression.
-Support for arts programming and events can connect different communities and should be encouraged like any other type of entrepreneurship.
-We have the opportunity to develop and expand Lexington’s reputation as a city for the arts.
-As your council member, I will advocate for funding, zoning, and partnerships that promote the arts.
-Through increased and equitable support, we can further that vision and create inclusive, meaningful spaces for creative expression.
+I am a practicing writer and I understand the power of art to bring people together, increase vibrancy, and improve entrepreneurship.
+Support for the arts helps connect the community and should be supported like any other investment.
+We need to develop and expand Lexington’s reputation as a creative city; if elected, I will advocate for partnerships, opportunities, and zoning to promote the arts.
+Through smart investments, we can realize that vision and create inclusive, meaningful spaces for creative expression.

-Investing in our downtown means investing in the economic vitality and accessibility of our city.
+Investing in downtown means supporting the economic vitality and history of our city.
 Lexington’s central hub has blossomed in recent years.
-However there is still much work to be done to ensure that the heart of our city benefits and engages people from Lexington and beyond.
-Transparency and accountability are the keys to good stewardship and I will bolster investments that will improve the quality of life in our downtown district.
-Such initiatives include efforts like the Town Branch Commons that generate access to green space, connect business and pleasure, and increase the accessibility of our city to local, national, and international visitors alike.
+However there is much work to be done to ensure that our city center is inclusive and engaging for everyone.
+By supporting initiatives like the Tandy Centennial Park, Town Branch Commons, and others I want to create access to green space, connect business and pleasure, and increase downtown Lexington's accessibility locally, nationally, and internationally.